Skip to content

 –VP R&D

-Ken Taylor, the Engineering VP had just read Don Reinertsen’s Managing the Design Factory book and was interested in implementing the principles, so he hired Accuer (the founders of Playbook) to help.
-After a thorough root cause assessment to determine what was causing the project delays, they customized eight different methods from Lean, Agile and Theory of Constraints.
-The end result was this project was completed in twelve months—literally eight months faster than their goal, and eighteen months faster than their average.
-And this was in spite of the fact that it was the second most important project in the company at the time.
+The project was completed in twelve months—eight months faster than their goal, and eighteen months faster than their average.
+This was in spite of the fact that it was the second most important project in the company at the time.

-An additional benefit to being early was the project came in 20% under budget.
-As Ken Taylor said, “Not only do you have the revenue increase potential at the end, but we’ve actually spent less money.”
+An additional benefit to being early was the project came in 20% under budget—as opposed to their typical 200%-300% over budget.
+As the R&D VP said, “Not only do you have the revenue increase potential at the end, but we’ve actually spent less money.”